 These funds awarded are solely used to fund the project carried out by the student.
 Any expenses incurred by faculty during the duration of the grant will be their own responsibility.

-With recognition for fluctuations of the calendar each semester, the nomination and selection process will fall generally within the following timeframe.
+With recognition for fluctuations of the calendar each year, the nomination and selection process will fall generally within the following timeframe.

 Grant Award Notification